biojppm/cmany/README.rst

 Easily batch-build cmake projects!

 cmany is a command line tool and Python3 module to easily build several variations of a CMake C/C++ project.
-These variations consist in combining different compilers, cmake build types, processor architectures (WIP), operating systems (also WIP), or compilation flags (WIP).
+It combines different compilers, cmake build types, processor architectures (WIP), operating systems (also WIP), or compilation flags (WIP).

 For example, to configure and build a project using clang++ and g++ in both Debug and Release::